domokane/FinancePy/README.md

 # Latest News

-A new version 0.204 has just been released that can be installed via pip.
+2 November 2021: A new version 0.204 has just been released that can be installed via pip.

 # DISCLAIMER